 Language: English

-Implemention: Continuous during academic year 2025-2026.
+Implemention: Continuous during academic year.
 The course is an online course that can be studied individually in one’s own pace.
-To complete the course, the final essay is to be delivered latest by the end of May 2026.

 Assessment methods: